yderidde/Sparrow-Framework/BUILDING.md

 Creating a new Xcode project that uses Sparrow
 ----------------------------------------------

-In the folder “samples/scaffold”, you will find an Xcode project that contains a bare-bone Sparrow application.
-Follow these simple steps to use it as a basis for your game:

 ### Preconditions: ###

 Sparrow is linked to your application via Xcode project references.
 This has the advantage that it's